I’ve now been using Superhuman for over six years with a receipt to prove it.

 The design is absolutely gorgeous and no other email client comes close.

-I don’t plan on quitting Superhuman any time soon, and the price continues to be worth paying.
+I don’t plan on quitting Superhuman any time soon.
+Six years in and counting.